BioBoost/course-object-oriented-programming-with-cpp/docs/guide-linked-lists/README.md

 </pre>
 :::

-This implementation is just a start and by not considered finished.
+This implementation of the `Node` class is just a start and not considered finished.
 It may be extended or adopted as this example progresses.

+## The Linked List

+The objects of the class `Node` represent the nodes in the linked list.
+However, to make a linked list useful, certain operations need to be provided by it.
+Some examples are:

+* adding an element to the beginning of the list
+* requesting an element at a certain position
+* removing an element from the beginning or end of the list

+To provide this functionality, a second class is required which will be called `LinkedList`.
+An object of this class will provide some basic operations and also keep track of the head of the list (aka the first node).

+Some functionality will not be documented here but will be left as an exercise in the C++ challenges that come with this course.

+### A Basic Implementation

 ## Big O Comparison of Arrays versus Linked Lists